tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 >
 > Remote Services: External systems available over the internet (e.g., through APIs) that MCP servers can connect to

-In the starter [example](https://modelcontextprotocol.io/quickstart/server) of calling a weather service, the following desribes what happens.
+In the starter [example](https://modelcontextprotocol.io/quickstart/server) of calling a weather service, the following describes what happens.

 > When you ask a question:
 >